-According to the Institute of Internal Auditors, the CIA exam pass rate is 39% – 42% over the last four years.
-This is a relatively low passing rate as compared with other professional exams.
-Surprisingly, this is true despite what you may have heard about the Certified Internal Auditor exam.
+According to the Institute of Internal Auditors, the CIA exam pass rate starts at just 44% for Part I. This is a relatively low passing rate compared to other professional exams.

-Keep reading to learn more about how hard the CIA exam is and why the majority of people fail it.
+Keep reading to learn more about how hard the CIA exam is and why the majority of people fail it (and tips to try to beat the odds).

 Overview – How Many People Fail the CIA Exam?